Restoring Connectivity in Vascular Segmentation using a Learned Post-Processing Model: Experiments

-\modif{We observe that, in general, our post-processing either slightly increases the DSC and ASSD values of the segmentations or does not significantly change them (p-value $<$ 0.05).
+We observe that, in general, our post-processing either slightly increases the DSC and ASSD values of the segmentations or does not significantly change them (p-value $<$ 0.05).
 The slight decrease in the ASSD of the 3D variational approach and the DSC of the 3D deep learning approach can be attributed to some false reconnection of aligned artifacts.
-The overall stability of the DSC and ASSD metrics is expected, because our post-processing primarily involves adding a few pixels to reconnect vessels.
-These additional pixels represent only a small fraction of the total number of true positive pixels in the image, thus minimally impacting the DSC or ASSD.
-By contrast, we anticipate a drastic decrease in the connectivity metric $\epsilon_{\beta_0}$, since our post-processing affects the connectivity of the segmentations.
-This is indeed observed.
-Specifically, we note a decrease of $>90\%$ in 2D, and $>80\%$ in 3D for the variational approach, and $>67\%$ in 2D, and $>47\%$ in 3D for the deep learning approach.}
+The overall stability of the DSC and ASSD metrics is expected, because our post-processing primarily involves adding a few pixels to reconnect vessels as discussed before.
+By contrast, we observe a drastic decrease in the connectivity metric $\epsilon_{\beta_0}$, since our post-processing affects the connectivity of the segmentations.
+Specifically, we note a decrease of $>90\%$ in 2D, and $>80\%$ in 3D for the variational approach, and $>67\%$ in 2D, and $>47\%$ in 3D for the deep learning approach.

 It is interesting to note that the model trained on the synthetic OpenCCO dataset yields slightly less inferior results, often due to the creation of false connections.
-Our reconnecting terms learns to reconnect only based on geometric features.
+Our reconnecting terms learn to reconnect only based on geometric features.
 Therefore, the closer the geometry of the vessels in the training dataset to that of the test dataset, the better the performance tends to be.
 Nonetheless, the drop of performance is quite small which makes our term very useful in a purely unsupervised context in 2D when no vascular annotation is available.
 In 3D, to the best of our knowledge, there is no synthetic vascular network generation software that yields vascular trees geometrically close enough to a real brain vascular network.
-In particular, the tortuosities of brain vascular network is much higher than what is possible to generate with softwares like VascuSynth\footnote{https://vascusynth.cs.sfu.ca/Welcome.html} or OpenCCO.
+In particular, the tortuosity of brain vessels is much higher than what is possible to generate with softwares like VascuSynth\footnote{https://vascusynth.cs.sfu.ca/Welcome.html} or OpenCCO.

+The PRW algorithm reconnects some vessels, as evidenced by the small decrease in $\epsilon_{\beta_0}$, but it is significantly less effective than our approach.
+PRW relies on probability maps to determine the direction of reconnection.
+However, we observed that the probability maps generated by both the variational and deep learning approaches exhibit a low dynamic range and are nearly binary.
+Consequently, the reconnection capability of PRW is limited on these types of segmentation results.
+In contrast, our approach directly relies on binary images to predict the reconnecting direction.

+Additionally, qualitatively, PRW tends to produce more unrealistic reconnections, such as vessel enlargements, compared to those generated by our method.